-The South-West European’s productive structure (SUDOE) is characterized by small and medium-sized enterprises (SMEs) which, due to the weakness of their financial resources, limited capacity to access funding and lack of knowledge on foreign markets, face the challenge to compete at the international level with larger competitors.
+The productive structure of Southwest Europe (SUDOE) is characterized by Small and Medium Enterprises (SMEs) which, due to the fragility of their financial resources, limited ability to access finance and lack of knowledge about the specificities of foreign markets, face the challenge to compete internationally with larger competitors.

-RYME+ project focuses on solving this problem.
-The main goal of RYME+ is to support the international development of innovative SMEs and to contribute to increasing the competitiveness of the SUDOE Area (Spain, France and Portugal).
+The RYME+ project focused on this issue, having as its main objective to support the international development of innovative SMEs and contribute to increasing the competitiveness of the SUDOE territory (Spain, France and Portugal).

-RYME+ project arises to capitalize the results of its forerunner project RYME, which occurred between 2012 and 2014).
-RYME (Reactivation of SMEs: Innovation and International) was an European project co-financed by the European Regional Development Fund (ERDF), through the Interreg IV-B Southwest Europe Cooperation Programme 2007-2013 (SUDOE), which developed and tested a methodology for the internationalisation of companies from SUDOE Area.
+The RYME+ project arose in order to capitalize on the results of the predecessor RYME project that ran between 2012 and 2014.
+RYME (SME Reactivation: Innovation and International) was a European project co-financed by the European Regional Development Fund (ERDF) through the Cooperation Program Interreg IV-B Southwest Europe 2007-2013 (SUDOE), which developed and tested a methodology for the internationalization of companies in the SUDOE territory.

-With the RYME+ project, selected companies will have access to the following benefits: international networking, mentoring, commercial preparation, training in foreign markets, interaction with other innovative companies through the arrangement of speed meetings and the opportunity to go on trade missions to Brazil, United States of America and Uruguay or on a benchmarking mission to Israel with the purpose of transferring good practices of entrepreneurship and technology development.
+With the RYME+ project, the companies selected to participate in the project had access to the following benefits: international networking, mentoring, commercial preparation, training in foreign markets, interaction with other innovative companies through the organization of speed meetings and the opportunity to participate in trade missions to Brazil, USA and Uruguay or to go on a benchmarking mission to Israel, with the objective of sharing good practices in entrepreneurship and technological development.